AlgoLab/pso-cancer-evolution/README.md

 The goal is to find an optimal tree given the input matrix.

 ### Procedure
-  1. Create particles
+  - Create particles
-  2. Every particle run independently from the others:
+  - Every particle run independently from the others:
-      a.
-Inertia movement (random operation)
+      - Inertia movement (random operation)
-      b.
-Movement to best particle tree (clade attachment from the best particle tree to the current tree)
+      - Movement to best particle tree (clade attachment from the best particle tree to the current tree)
-      c.
-Movement to best swarm tree (clade attachment from the best swarm tree to the current tree)
+      - Movement to best swarm tree (clade attachment from the best swarm tree to the current tree)
-      d.
-Update possible new particle best and swarm best
+      - Update possible new particle best and swarm best
-      e.
-Stop when one of the stopping criteria is met
+      - Stop when one of the stopping criteria is met

 The possible operations are:
   - add new random backmutation (0)